servivum/docker-system-prune/README.md

 ## With Stack File

 Same as above, but the service is defined in the stack file format.
-Copy the stack file to the Swarm manager run the command.
+Copy the stack file to the Swarm manager and run the command.

 ```bash
 docker stack deploy -c docker-compose.yml docker-system-prune